-The Group has only nil rate borrowings which are carried at amortised cost and therefore the risk is the change in the fair value of the borrowings.
+The Group has only non-interest bearing borrowings which are carried at amortised cost and therefore the risk is the change in the fair value of the borrowings.
 Changes in the market interest rates of these liabilities do not affect loss or equity and therefore no sensitivity analysis is required under IFRS 7.